Swaton

 Swaton is a village and civil parish in the North Kesteven district of Lincolnshire, England.
 It is situated on the B1394 road, less than 0.5 mi north from the A52 road, and 6 mi south-east of Sleaford.
 Swaton Fen lies to the east.
-The Eau river rises to the west and runs through the village until it joins the Forty Foot Drain.

-Before the draining of the Fens the Eau river was navigable and a large inland port existed close to the current bridge.
+The Swaton Eau river rises to the west and runs through the village until it joins the South Forty-Foot Drain.
+Before the draining of the Fens the Swaton Eau was navigable and a large inland port existed close to the current bridge.
 The Roman Car Dyke runs to the east of the village.
 Roman brick pits remain.

 The name comes from "Suavetone" or "Swaffa’s Farmstead".

 The cruciform Church of St Michael is a Grade I listed building.

 Nichola de la Haye, a lady who served as High Sheriff of Lincolnshire for King John, died in Swaton on 20 November 1230.

 In 1240 William II Longespée and his wife Idonea, Nichola's granddaughter, applied for and were granted a royal charter to run a Friday market in the village.
 This grant was unsuccessfully challenged by residents of Folkingham and Sleaford who feared it would damage their own Saturday and Monday markets.